Relativistic Langevin Equation derived from a particle-bath Lagrangian

-where \(F\) is an expression that we shall describe only circumstantially~\cite{mathematica}, for it is unwieldy, and not itself relevant to the discussion.
-We notice that the solution is wave-like, in agreement with our expectations, in that it is a series of smooth local (in \(t\)) maxima (wavefronts), that are spaced according to a law that reduces to equidistant separation of wavefronts in the limit \(\dot{x} \rightarrow 0\) and \( \dot{q} \rightarrow 0\), because \(q(t, \mathbf{x})\) must correspond to the non-relativistic \cref{eq:bath-motion-classical}.

 where \(F\) is an expression whose exact structure is not important~\cite{mathematica}, save for being quasi-periodic.
-It is only approximately periodic in \(t\), are no longer independent of \(\mathbf{x}\), as they were in \cref{eq:bath-motion-classical}, (see \cref{fig:xi-contour}).
-This dependence is due to the presence of \(C_2(\mathbf{x})\) in the solution (also \(C_{1}(\mathbf{x})\), but to a lesser extent).
-As one can check, by comparing \cref{eq:bath-motion-relat} and \cref{eq:exact-top-level} and matching the arguments at the maxima, \(\hat{\xi}(\mathbf{x})/c = C_2(\mathbf{x})\) is an integration constant, dependent on the initial conditions, that is responsible for the curvature of the wavefronts in the solution as \(\mathbf{x}\) increases (see~\cref{fig:xi-3d}).
+It is only approximately periodic in \(t\) i.e.~no longer independent of \(\mathbf{x}\), as in \cref{eq:bath-motion-classical}, (see \cref{fig:xi-contour}), due to the presence of \(C_2(\mathbf{x})\) in the solution (and \(C_{1}(\mathbf{x})\) to a lesser extent).
+By comparing \cref{eq:bath-motion-relat} and \cref{eq:exact-top-level} and matching the arguments at the local maxima of both functions, \(\hat{\xi}(\mathbf{x})/c = C_2(\mathbf{x})\) must be the integration constant responsible for the curvature of the wavefronts in the solution as \(\mathbf{x}\) increases (see~\cref{fig:xi-3d}).

-To understand the relationship between the other integration constants, one must dig more deeply into the structure of \(F\) more indirectly.
-The form of \(F\) obtained by Mathematica is represented as the inverse of a combination of elliptical functions of a compound argument, that involves \(C_1(\mathbf{x}), t - C_2(\mathbf{x}), \omega\) and \(g\)~\footnote{Here, \(t\) and \(C_2(\mathbf{x})\) enter only as parts of \(t - C_2(\mathbf{x})\).}.
-The expressions that contain \(C_1(\mathbf{x})\) cannot be factored out, and neither the one that contains \(\omega\).
-Thus when formulating \cref{eq:bath-motion-relat}, we reflect this by introducing \(\hat{\omega} = \hat{\omega}(g\mathbf{x}, \omega, t, \ldots)\), which encapsulates the fact that the solution is (i) anharmonic, (ii) the frequency is shifted by a quantity that depends on \(C_{2}(\mathbf{x})\).
+To understand the relationship between the other integration constants, one must dig more deeply into the structure of \(F\).
+The form of \(F\) is the inverse of a combination of elliptical functions of a compound argument, that involves \(C_1(\mathbf{x}), t - C_2(\mathbf{x}), \omega\) and \(g\).
+Neither the expressions that contain \(C_1(\mathbf{x})\) nor \(\omega\) can be factored out.
+Thus when formulating \cref{eq:bath-motion-relat}, we reflect this by introducing \(\hat{\omega} = \hat{\omega}(g\mathbf{x}, \omega, t, \ldots)\), which encapsulates the fact that the solution is anharmonic, and that the frequency is shifted by a quantity that depends on \(C_{2}(\mathbf{x})\).
 Thus both the phase and the frequency are position-dependent.
 This introduces an unnecessary complication which we can avoid by defining our integration constants slightly differently by exploiting a degree of freedom (see Appendix~\ref{sec:integr-const-init}).
 For our purposes it is easier to work with a time independent \(\bar{\omega}\) with all of its time (and position) dependence added to \(\bar{\xi}\), rather than with \(\hat{\omega}\) and \(\hat{\xi}\).